 Italian design was experiencing a boom in the 60’s and the Italian kitchens of today owe their prestige to the spurts of innovation at that time.
 Form and function were married successfully, and the tradition of Italian kitchens as the epitome of beauty and efficiency began.

-From being an area which was largely avoided other than at mealtimes, the Italian kitchen began to take pride of place in the household.
+From being an area largely avoided other than at mealtimes, the Italian kitchen began to take pride in its presence in the house.
 It was a well-lighted, comfortable and often spacious place to be, because the people at the dining table did not have to tolerate any smoke or smell.

 The Modern Italian Kitchen